Law

 GRAND JURY VS. PETIT OR TRIAL JURY

 If you are unfamiliar with the distinctions between these types of juries, consulting nearby lawyers for a more detailed explanation would be beneficial.
 Nevertheless, for convenience, we provide significant details about each type.
+Additionally, petit jurors have the authority to decide whether the defendant is guilty or not.
+In contrast, grand jurors solely assess the evidence presented by lawyers and determine whether it is sufficient to proceed with a trial.

 PROCEEDINGS, WITNESSES, AND CRIMINAL COMPLAINTS